tcheukueppoo/maat/docs/maat.md

 mul("two", 5).say # output: twotwotwotwo
 ```

-Maat has what we call an accumulator, let us cover this up.
-The accumulator
+    Maat has what we call an accumulator operator, this accumulator operator in a
-operator is a postfix operator used to collect the rest of extra indefinite
+    method/function definition is a prefix operator used to collect the rest of extra
-number of arguments as an array into the last declared parameter of that called
+    indefinite number of arguments as an array into the last declared parameter of
-function/method.
-This is done by appending `…` to the last declared parameter
+    that function/method during calls.
+This is done by prepending `…` to the last
-at function definition.
+    declared parameter at function/method definition.

 ```
 # using the array accumulator operator for variadic arguments
 fun count(name, …counts) {
-    printf "You have %d %ss\n", count.len > 0 ? counts.sum : 0, name
+    printf "You have %d %ss\n", counts.len > 0 ? counts.sum : 0, name
 }

 count("pineaple", 2, 4, 10) # output: You have 16 pineaples